rwth-i6/returnn/docs/configuration_reference/training.rst

 batching
     Defines the default value for ``seq_ordering`` across all datasets.
+    It is recommended to not use this parameter, but rather define ``seq_ordering`` explicitely in the datasets for better readability.
+    Possible values are:

+        - ``default``: Keep the sequences as is
+        - ``reverse``: Use the default sequences in reversed order
+        - ``random``: Shuffle the data with a predefined fixed seed
+        - ``random:<seed>``: Shuffle the data with the seed given
+        - ``sorted``: Sort by length (only if available), beginning with shortest sequences
+        - ``sorted_reverse``: Sort by length, beginning with longest sequences
+        - ``laplace:<n_buckets>``: Sort by length with n laplacian buckets (one bucket means going from shortest to longest and back with 1/n of the data).
+        - ``laplace:.<n_sequences>``: sort by length with n sequences per laplacian bucket.

+    Note that not all sequence order modes are available for all datasets, and some datasets may provide additional modes.

 chunking
     You can chunk sequences of your data into parts, which will greatly reduce the amount of needed zero-padding.